Atmospheric Neutrino Charged-Current Interactions at Large Liquid-Scintillator Detectors: I. Physics of Neutrino-Antineutrino Discrimination: Neutrino-Antineutrino Discrimination

 In this section, we quantitatively assess the performance of neutrino-antineutrino discrimination based on the event-level observables discussed previously.
 As an illustration, we adopt a simple BDT model that uses inelasticity and captured neutron multiplicity as discriminating variables.
 More advanced machine-learning techniques using the PMT level information have been explored for flavor identification elsewhere (see details in Ref.~\cite{Liu:2025fry}) and are not considered here.

-We train a BDT classifier to evaluate the separation power between neutrinos and antineutrinos, using the area under the curve (AUC) of the Receiver Operating Characteristic (ROC) curve as the performance metric.
+We have trained BDT classifiers separately for different flavors to evaluate their discrimination power between neutrinos and antineutrinos {in the energy range from 0.1 to 20\,GeV}, using the area under the curve (AUC) of the Receiver Operating Characteristic (ROC) curve as the performance metric.
 In Figure~\ref{fig:BDT_score}, we illustrate the BDT score distributions of $\nu_{e}$/$\overline{\nu}_{e}$ (left) and $\nu_{\mu}$/$\overline{\nu}_{\mu}$ (right) discrimination in the cases of total samples (top) and FC samples (bottom).
-From the figure one find that the BDT scores are smaller for antineutrino samples of blue curves, compared to those of neutrino samples.
+The higher the BDT score, the more an event type resembles the neutrino category as opposed to the antineutrino category.
+From the figure one {finds} that the BDT scores are smaller for antineutrino samples {(blue curves)}, compared to those of neutrino samples.
 In addition, the red curves of neutrino samples exhibit two peaks at $\sim$0.6 and $\sim$0.9.
-To understand these specific peak features, we show in Figure~\ref{fig:score_Y_ratio} the two-dimensional distributions of inelasticity and BDT score in the cases of with and without the neutron captures.
+To understand these specific peak features, we show in Figure~\ref{fig:score_Y_ratio} the two-dimensional distributions of inelasticity and BDT score {for cases with or without a true neutron capture}.
 As illustrated in the figure, the criterion for determining whether the captured neutron multiplicity is zero is a crucial factor for distinguishing between neutrino and antineutrino events.
-Samples without captured neutron production show the highest BDT scores, peaking at 0.9.
-In this scenario, the neutrino channels contain significantly more events than the antineutrino channels, resulting in a majority being classified as neutrino-like samples.
+Samples without {neutron capture} show the highest BDT scores, peaking at 0.9.
 For samples with captured neutron production, higher inelasticity correlates with a higher BDT score.
 However, this relationship saturates when the inelasticity value exceeds 0.8, resulting in a plateau where the BDT score remains unchanged, with a peak of the BDT score observed at 0.6.
 This behavior can be understood through the inelasticity curves shown in Figure~\ref{fig:inelasticity}, where the decreasing inelasticity dependence of antineutrino DIS channels transitions to relatively flat curves.